joj-macho/Computational-Programming-Playground/secant-method/README.md

 ## How It Works

 - The program starts by defining the `main` function.
+The `secant` function is the core of this method, used to find the root of a given function within the interval $[a, b]$ using the Secant method.

 - The `secant` function implements the secant method to find the root of a given function.

-- The method iteratively refines the guess for the root using the secant line formula until the function value is within the desired accuracy or the maximum iterations are reached.
+The method iteratively refines the guess for the root using the secant line formula until the function value is within the desired accuracy or the maximum iterations are reached.
+Here's how it works
+    - The `secant` function takes `f` as the function to be analyzed and an interval $[a, b]$ for the root search.
+The initial guess `x` is contained in the interval.
+    - The precision `eps` and the maximum number of iterations `max_iterations` are specified.
+    - It begins with the initial guess `x0` and evaluates the function at this point, resulting in `f0`.
+    - The new approximation `x` is calculated using the Secant method, involving an approximate derivative estimation derived from the differences between `fx` and `f0` and `x` and `x0`.
+    - The method iteratively refines the root approximation by updating `x` and the corresponding function value.
+    - If the updated root `x` falls outside the interval $[a, b]$, the function returns an error code 1, indicating that the interval doesn't contain a root.
+    - If the root is considered converged (meaning the change in the root is smaller than the specified tolerance), the function returns the root and a success code 0, along with the number of iterations it took.
+    - If the maximum number of iterations is reached without convergence, an error code 2 is returned, indicating that the maximum number of iterations were exceeded.

 ## Program Input & Output